pojesh/Hand-Sign-Translator-Glove/README.md

 # Hand Sign Translator Glove
- A glove to assist vocally disabled individuals in making conversations with people.
+ A specialized glove designed to facilitate communication for individuals with speech impairments.